shopware/shopware/src/Docs/Resources/current/2-internals/4-plugins/010-plugin-quick-start.md

 Now, that you've created the two necessary plugin files, you're able to install the plugin.
 This is done using one of the [plugin commands](./030-plugin-commands.md).

-Starting in your **project root** directory, run the command `bin/console plugin:install --activate PluginQuickStart` to install and activate the plugin.
+Starting in your **project root** directory, run the command `bin/console plugin:install --activate --clearCache PluginQuickStart` to install and activate the plugin.

 ## Plugin configuration